Sustainable Cooks

 • Flour, some all-purpose is lovely!

-• Yeast – rapid rise
+• Yeast – rapid rise/Instant

 • Sugar, just a little bit.
 You can also use honey.

 • Salt – sea salt for the dough, and pretzel salt for the top.
 Don’t have pretzel salt?
-You can use kosher or flaky sea salt like Maldon.
+You can use kosher salt or flaky sea salt like Maldon.

 • (optional) Egg or baking soda if you want to try one of the methods described below